marcysutton/gatsby-site/content/posts/accessibility-jobs-specialized-mainstream/index.md

 You could work on accessibility at a startup, a small, medium, or large-sized company.
 Enterprises tend to have enterprise-level concerns, where you’d work to move a big ship through lots of potential red tape but also have a gigantic accessibility impact.
 At a startup it might be easier to move fast and (hopefully not) break things, but you’ll have less of the necessary checks and balances for long term quality.
 Your experience and ability to make a lasting impact will vary.

 Picking which type of company is right for you will be a deeply personal decision based on the opportunity, your experience, career direction, personality, and network connections.
 It could also really depend on who’s hiring when you're looking for a job.
 Do you want to work with a range of clients as a subject matter expert, or on a product full time?
 Do you want to work on the front-end for a product that the general public will use, or accessibility tools for industry professionals?

 What is the team, organization, and work culture like?
+Are there power dynamics at play which can impact your ability to advocate for access and product quality?

 ### Upsides and downsides of accessibility companies